 Sternberg Point Views

-We usually walked through Point 1438 down to Sternberg Point.
-The turnaround point south of “Hole in the Wall” gave views to Frenchman Coulee.
-I might have misspoken before, but we could see Vantage Bridge from here.
+We tend to walk through Point 1438 down to Sternberg Point.
+The turnaround point south of “Hole in the Wall” views Frenchman Coulee.
+I may have misspoken in other posts, but we could also see Vantage Bridge here.

-Amazingly, it wasn’t windy on this trip.
-So we stayed a long time as it was so calm.
-The only sounds were from the hawks overhead.
-If loud enough, we could also hear noises of semi-truck revving engines across the river.
+Surprisingly, it wasn’t windy this time, so we stayed in the calm breeze for a long time.
+The only sounds around came from the overhead hawks.
+We could hear noises of semi-trucks revving engines across the river if loud enough.

 See more trip photos here.